ComNets-Bremen/OPS/FAQ.md

 `10.` Where can I find the `50_traces.gpx.movements` file used with the BonnMotion Mobility Model?

 Send us an email if you want a copy of this file.

+`11.` Why does the simulation fail/crash when using `omnetpp.ini` file?

+The given `.ini` files were used in our simulations and therefore, they may not have the right parameters for your simulation.
+If you want to just get OPS running, use the `omnetpp-promote-expon.ini` file.
+All the other `.ini` files may require some changes to use.